datahubio/datahub-v2-docs/docs/features/data-cli.md

 ## Overview

-**`Data`** is an important part of the [DataHub](https://datahub.io/docs/about) project.
-This is a command line tool that helps you to manipulate your data (as `git` manipulates the code).
+**`data`** is an important part of the [DataHub](/docs/about) project.
+It is a command line tool that helps you to publish (and get) data.

-For example you have a set of data as a result of your work, let it be few data files and a description.
+For example you have a set of data as a result of your work, be it a few data files and a description.
 And you want to share it with your colleagues.
-With the **`data`** you just need to:
+With **`data`** you just need to:

 ```bash
 $ cd data-folder